Igalia/acacia/README.md

 % node ./dump_tree_ia2.js --name chrome
 ```

+## Testing

+There is basic unit-test infrastructure, for now only available on Linux.
+To run the tests, simple do `make test` after a successful build.

+The tests are built by default.
+To disable them, pass `-DAXA_UNIT_TESTS=off` to cmake.

 ## Documentation

 Documentation for the different backend APIs can be automatically generated from source code via [Doxygen](https://www.doxygen.nl/download.html), which must be install locally.
 It is off by default; to enable it, pass `-DAXA_BUILD_DOC=ON` to cmake.